 The desired outcome of a product backlog refinement meeting is to move tasks from the backlog into the Ready for Dev column.
 But what is the best “Definition of Ready?”
-Reading around the interwebs leads to many definitions to this term, “ready,” but none of the ones I’ve found are quite as simple or as exacting as the definition we use in my team.
+Reading around the interwebs leads to many definitions to this term, “ready,” but none of the ones I’ve found are quite as straightforward or as exacting as the definition I use with my teams.

-Therefore, I’d like to share my simple philosophy about how to define “Ready for Dev” with you here and now.
-Just note that this is more a philosophy of how to build team culture than it is simply a way to advance the work of a product.
+Therefore, I’d like to share my simple philosophy about defining “Ready for Dev” with you here and now.
+Just note that this is more a philosophy for building team culture than it is merely a way to advance the work of a product.

-My goal for refinement meetings is not merely to move tasks around, but to encourage a feedback culture where everyone feels empowered to speak their mind and to be comforted that they can do so in a safe place.
+My goal for refinement meetings is not only to move tasks around but also to encourage a feedback culture where everyone feels empowered to speak their mind, knowing that they are in a safe place.

-I am addicted to coffee, so one way that I encourage an atmosphere of openness between my delivery team and myself is to invite each member for a 1:1 coffee at a neighborhood coffee shop in their first weeks of joining the team.
-In that meeting, I lay out the founding principals of my management style and my expectations for how the team should challenge the status quo.
-A key point for discussion over coffee is this Definition of Ready:
+In the first weeks after someone joins the delivery team, I invite them for a 1:1 coffee at a neighborhood coffee shop.
+At that meeting, I lay out the founding principles of my management style and my expectations for how the team should challenge the status quo.
+A key point for discussion over coffee is this definition of ready:

 This often leads to tasks needing to be refined several times until they are ready for dev.
 The homework gets done outside of the refinement meeting.
-Individual team members are consulted and dependencies are identified.
-I try to do everything I can to prepare the task before the refinement, but without fail, when more people get a chance to ask questions, they always find holes and give me more work to do.
+Individual team members are consulted, and dependencies are identified.
+I try to do everything I can to prepare the task before the refinement, but without fail, when more people get a chance to ask questions, they always find holes and give me more work.

 Most valuably, the team is more invested in the process, the product direction, and feels empowered to play a more proactive role.

 What is your definition of ready?
 I encourage you to leave a comment and share how you approach refinement meetings and reaching the “ready” state of your tasks.

 Preview my new book now and learn how to: